mrun0205/IFCB_FieldGuide/0-README.md

-This repository contains a series of markdown files detailing some field applications, deployment techniques, installation guids, basic operator steps and common issues associated with IFCBs.
+This repository contains a series of markdown files detailing some field applications, deployment techniques, installation guides, basic operator steps and common issues associated with IFCBs.
 These files are part of a living document and reflect the standard operating practices used by the Brosnahan Lab in conjunction with the PhytO-ARM mode of operation.
 A detailed guide to PhytO-ARM use and implementation can be found [here](https://github.com/WHOIGit/PhytO-ARM)

 The table of conetents below can be used to navigate to specific parts of the field guide.